michihodges/landing-page/README.md

 # Landing Page
-A multi-section landing page with dynamic navigation that scrolls to each section and highlights it once in view.
+A multi-section landing page with dynamic navigation that scrolls to each section and highlights it once in view.<br/><br/>
 ![img](img.png)